Yiddish Philharmonic Chorus: Performances and membership

 Choir members range in age from their twenties to their eighties.
-Most are not fluent in Yiddish but have an affinity for the language and a desire to increase their knowledge by learning Yiddish songs.
-Singers must audition to be considered for the chorus; these generally take place in August and September.
+Most are not fluent in Yiddish but have an affinity for the language and a desire to increase their knowledge by singing in Yiddish.
+Auditions take place each year in August and September.

+The chorus generally produces two annual themed concerts performed in Merkin Hall at Kaufman Music Center in New York City.
+In keeping with their educational and cultural mission, they provide live concert audiences with English supertitles and program journals including all song lyrics and lyric translations.